-You can apply for an Education Maintenance Allowance (EMA) by using the form at the link below, or you can get one from your school, FE college or local Jobs and Benefits Office.
+You can apply for an Education Maintenance Allowance (EMA) by using the form at the link below, or you can get one from your school, Further Education college or local Jobs and Benefits Office.

 - Jobs and Benefits Offices, JobCentres and Social Security Offices

 Before applying for EMA: